-- 1.1 The IFPMA Code of Practice ("IFPMA Code") and the operating procedure of the IFPMA Code shall apply directly in territories where no national code has been adopted by the respective member association. - 1.2 The IFPMA Code is also applicable if and as far as the code adopted by the respective member association is not fully compliant with the IFPMA Code (unless required by national laws and regulations). - 1.3 The IFPMA Code and its operating procedure shall also apply in all cases where a member company commits a breach of the IFPMA Code in territories where there are national codes adopted by the respective member association but the member company in alleged breach is not a member of that association. - The IFPMA website shall contain links to information on codes and provisions organized by member associations, including links where case reports may be viewed. - 1.5 If a complaint is received by IFPMA that is not covered by this operating procedure, IFPMA will refer it to the company concerned.
-In addition, a copy will be sent to the relevant member association if the association has a process for complaints. - Pharmaceutical companies are encouraged to report potential violations of this Code to the compliance department of the company alleged to be in breach, prior to submitting a complaint to the IFPMA.
+1.1 The IFPMA Code of Practice ("IFPMA Code") and the operating procedure of the IFPMA Code shall apply directly in territories where no national code has been adopted by the respective member association.

+1.2 The IFPMA Code and its operating procedure shall also apply in all cases where a member company commits a breach of the IFPMA Code in territories where there are national codes adopted by the respective member association but the member company in alleged breach is not a member of that association.

+1.3 IFPMA shall ensure that its website contains information on codes and provisions organized by member associations, including details of where case reports may be viewed.

+1.4 If a complaint is received by IFPMA that is not covered by this operating procedure, IFPMA will refer it to the company concerned.
+In addition, a copy will be sent to the relevant member association, if the association has a process for complaints.

+1.5 Pharmaceutical companies are encouraged to report potential violations of this Code to the compliance department of the company alleged to be in breach, prior to submitting a complaint to the IFPMA.